Building a Home Bar on a Budget

 The second option is to do the basement renovation work yourself then buy a pre-made or manufactured bar.
 You can save a few grand on labor by doing wall framing and sheet rock yourself, but the bar alone will cost well over $1500 with some models well beyond $10,000.
 If you are looking for something very simple, perhaps a manufactured bar is right for you.
 Here are some popular home bar units offered on Amazon.

 As you can see above, $200 buys very little.
-However, if $10k is in your budget, Contact us because we can line you up with a great Italian made bar ($8k-$20k).
+However, if $10k is in your budget, then WoodNLuxury Manufactured Home Bars can build you a great Italian made bar for between $5k-$10k.

 Option 3: Do It Yourself and Save